Aravind-Jalda/interview-prep/k8s-advanced/k8s-advanced-q&a.md

 ---

 ## 1. What is Horizontal Pod Autoscaler (HPA)?
-HPA automatically scales pods based on CPU or memory usage.
+HPA automatically scales pods based on CPU or memory usage...

 ---